-Guidelines for the work in the Thematic Peer Groups were agreed with the three co-chairs of each group and by the end of 2018/in the beginning of 2019 Action Plans had been drafted and all the Thematic Peer Groups held their first meetings.
+Guidelines for the work in the peer groups were agreed with the three co-chairs of each group and by the end of 2018/in the beginning of 2019 work plans had been drafted and all thematic peer groups held their first meetings.

-The work of the Thematic Peer Groups has been supported by a special strand of ERASMUS+ KA3-projects, co-funded by the European Commission.
-The two rounds of this Erasmus+ action supported the three Thematic Peer Groups and provided co-funding for about 26 projects focussing on commitments made in the Paris Communiqué, ranging from qualifications frameworks, academic recognition, quality assurance to social dimension or learning and teaching.
+The work of the thematic peer groups has been supported by a special strand of ERASMUS+ KA3-projects, co-funded by the European Commission.
+The two rounds of this Erasmus+ action supported the three thematic peer groups and provided co-funding for about 26 projects focussing on commitments made in the Paris Communiqué, ranging from qualifications frameworks, academic recognition, quality assurance to social dimension or learning and teaching.

-The BICG has held twelve meetings (six of them online) from 2018 to 2020.
+The BICG has held nine meetings (3 of them online) from 2018 to 20202.
 The first three meetings focused on kick-starting the work in the TPGs, and helping to set them up.
 This task was accomplished by using a survey conducted among the BFUG members followed by matchmaking activities aimed at bringing together countries and stakeholder organisations willing to engage in the various aspects of implementing the three key commitments.